TritonDataCenter/triton/docs/developer-guide/coal-setup.md

 ### Set Channel

-If this is your first time updating SDC, then you'll want to set the [update channel](../operator-guide/update.md):
+If this is your first time updating CoaL, then you'll want to set the [update channel](../operator-guide/update.md):

 ```bash
 [root@headnode (coal-1) ~]# sdcadm channel set dev